simonuwe/oracle-apex-json-item-display/docu/docu.md

   ...
 }
 ```
-All JSON-path-expressions mustb return a single value (no arrays.)
+All JSON-path-expressions must return a single value (no an array).
 Even more complex expressions are available like **#$.address.country#** to access the country inside the address-subobject

 For details of JSON-path-exrepssins see (https://goessner.net/articles/JsonPath/).